opticsf2f/Opticsf2f_CodeBook/_sources/intro.md

-# Welcome to your Optics f2f Code Book
+# Optics f2f Code Book

-This is a small sample of Python codes used to generate many of the figures in the book or simulate related optics problems.
+This is a small sample of Python codes used to generate some of the figures in the book or simulate related optics problems.

 Contents: